monthly lunch and learns

 September 29, 2021 – COLLEGE READINESS & HIGHER EDUCATION

-We will be joined by Lane Glenn, President at Northern Essex Community College and Allison Caffrey, National Director of Development and former New England Executive Director at Let’s Get Ready for a discussion around what they’re seeing and experiencing within the education field and how their organizations are making a difference.
-Additional speakers to be announced soon!
+In September, we were joined by Robert Dais, Statewide Director of GEAR UP Massachusetts; Allison Caffrey, National Director of Development and former New England Executive Director at Let’s Get Ready; and Dr. Lane Glenn, President at Northern Essex Community College for a discussion around what they’re seeing and experiencing within the education field, recent data and trends, and how their organizations are making a difference.

 July 2021 – WORK FORCE